 Everything You Need to Know About NPS Tier-II

-The National Pension Scheme (NPS) is a savings plan run by the government and managed by the Pension Fund Regulatory and Development Authority (PFRDA).
-If you are between 18 and 70 years old, NPS can help you save money in a disciplined way for your future.
+The National Pension Scheme (NPS) helps you enjoy a financially stable retirement.
+It is a government-backed savings initiative regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
+Anyone between 18 and 70 years of age can invest in NPS and follow a disciplined retirement savings approach.

 Read more